-These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").
+The Company's financial statements are prepared on a going concern basis, under the historical cost convention in compliance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101") and, except where otherwise stated in the notes to the financial statements, with the Companies (Jersey) Law 1991.
 The amendments to FRS 101 (2013/14 Cycle) issued in July 2014 and effective immediately have been applied.